nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `JARVIS` and the **Actor** is `AVENGER`, unless specified otherwise)

+####**Use case: UC1 - Add a student**

+**MSS**
+1. Avenger inputs command to add student.
+2. JARVIS successfully adds the student.
+   Use case ends.

+**Extensions**
+* 1a.
+JARVIS detects an error in the format of the input command.
+    * 1a1.
+JARVIS requests user to re-input their command.
+    * 1a2.
+Avenger inputs command.
+      Steps 1a1-1a2 are repeated until the command entered is correct.
+      Use case resumes from step 2.

+####**Use case: UC2 - Add a Task**
+Preconditions:  There are existing students in JARVIS.

+**MSS**
+1. Avenger inputs command to add task.
+2. JARVIS successfully adds the task.
+   Use case ends.

+**Extensions**
+* 1a.
+JARVIS detects an error in the format of the input command.
+    * 1a1.
+JARVIS requests user to re-input their command.
+    * 1a2.
+Avenger inputs command.
+      Steps 1a1-1a2 are repeated until the command entered is correct.
+      Use case resumes from step 2.

 ####**Use case: UC5 - Delete a student**
 Preconditions:  There are existing students in JARVIS.